 Tea is rich in antioxidants and black tea is no exception.
 As these antioxidants help prevent free radical damage, it can also stop premature aging and help keep the hair’s pigment.

 Gray hair may be a natural part of life but it doesn’t have to come early.
-When you take care of yourself, you also take care of your hair.
+When you take care of yourself and stay away from stress, you also take care of your hair.
 So don’t worry about anything and just start taking better care of yourself.